District of Columbia

 Last reviewed: July 2019

 Transportation and Land Use Integration: The District of Columbia's Zoning Regulations (DCMR Title 11) include numerous provisions to encourage sustainable, compact, accessible development.
-These include density bonuses in commercial corridors and downtown; reduction of parking requirements in transit-adjacent areas; numerous mixed-use zones; requirements for both short- and long-term bicycle parking; allowance of accessory dwelling units and small-scale commercial activity in lower-density residential zones.
+These include matter-of-right medium-to-high densities in commercial corridors and in our downtown; reduction of parking requirements in transit-adjacent areas (and elimination of parking requirements downtown); numerous mixed-use zones that require or incentivize street-activating uses on the ground floor along specific corridors; requirements for both short- and long-term bicycle parking for nearly all land uses at most scales of development, and associated requirements for shower and changing facilities to promote bike commuting in larger commercial properties; allowance of accessory dwelling units and small-scale commercial activity in lower-density residential zones; flexible Planned Unit Development process which often results in developer-provided TDM measures for projects that are denser and/or reduce parking beyond matter-of-right permissions.

 VMT Targets: Sustainable DC 2.0 (released April 2019) has a goal to reduce greenhouse gas emissions from transportation by 60% by 2032 (compared to a 2006 baseline).
 Transportation emissions are measured annually in the GHG inventory.